You started applying the ketogenic diet a few days ago and somehow it didn’t work as you desired.

 Who is to blame for this situation?
 Ah, yes… The Keto flu!
 A perfectly normal reaction of your body to switching from sugar to fatty acids as the primary source of energy.
 Because in order to completely change your metabolism, you first have to make some important modifications.

-Now you’re milling yourself safely: How long does a keto flu last?
+Now you know tat this is one of the usual symptoms of the ketogenic diet.
+How long does a keto flu last?
 What are the symptoms?
 How can I get to grips with these symptoms?
 And why do I feel so tired?

-All these questions and more we will answer in the course of this article.
+All these questions and more will be answered in the course of this article.
 Learn everything you need to know about Keto Flu to get through this section of ketosis as quickly as possible.

 - 2 Why do you get the keto flu?